Salvage (Angel): Plot

 Lorne performs the protection spell, and Wesley returns from the basement saying he intends to restore Angel's soul.
 Wesley visits Faith at the prison to ask for her help; although initially disinterested, upon learning that Angelus has "returned," she crashes through the glass, knocks out the prison guards, and jumps out of the high window with Wesley.
 (The clear implication is that Faith could have escaped prison any time she liked and only remained there as part of her self-imposed redemption efforts.)
 Faith tells him that she won't kill Angelus because of Angel's crucial role in her life and Wesley admits that's precisely why he chose her for the job.
 When they arrive at the hotel, Faith asserts herself as commander.
 Connor is displeased with her decision to rescue Angelus, not kill him, but Faith makes it clear her plan is the only plan.

 Angelus, after overhearing a Slayer is in town, immediately calls Buffy Summers's house.
 When Dawn Summers confirms her sister is still in Sunnydale, he realizes Faith must be the Slayer on the loose.
 Connor leads Faith, Wesley and Gunn into a factory (where Angelus has, with typical sardonic intent, erected a "Welcome, Faith" banner) and despite Faith's orders, beheads the first vampire that crosses his path.
 Faith yells at the teen for disobeying her and then tells him to go home because he refuses to listen to her.
 The two fight, but Faith is clearly stronger and eventually holds a crossbow to Connor's throat in warning.
 Connor returns to the hotel with Gunn, as Wesley and Faith split up to search the factory.

 Faith finds Angelus with the Beast; she is badly beaten by the creature until Angelus stabs the Beast with a dagger made of the Beast's flesh, killing the demon and restoring the sun.
 Faith knocks out a large window, flooding the room with sunlight, forcing Angelus to keep his distance.
 At the hotel, the gang rejoices in the return of the sun and Connor goes upstairs to tell Cordelia.
 Connor sings Faith's praises until Cordy interrupts with news that she's pregnant with his child.

-Production details

-Writing

-Writer David Fury was pleased to write for Faith's character again: "I love her voice.
-And for whatever reason, her voice just comes to me," he says.
-"She has an attitude that is fun to write, saying things that are provocative or dirty or slightly off-color...
-That's the stuff that's most comfortable for me to do."
-However, he found writing the scene between Lilah and Wesley challenging because he'd never written for Lilah before, although it "turned out better than I imagined," Fury says.